Wildlife, Environmental and other News

 North Weirs and South Weirs; Whitefield Moor and Long Slade Bottom re-seeded grasslands; Brockenhurst’s old Rifle Range; a Bronze Age Barrow; the site of the Domesday manor at Hincheslea; and Castleman’s Corkscrew – a disused railway line.

-New Forest Heathland at White Moor and elsewhere along the route; Bog, Mire and Wetland Restoration near Five Thorns Hill; Ancient, Unenclosed Woodland at Hincheslea Wood; Hincheslea Bog; and Alder Carr alongside The Weir and around Hincheslea Bog.
+New Forest heathland at White Moor and elsewhere along the route; Bog, Mire and Wetland Restoration near Five Thorns Hill; Ancient, unenclosed woodland at Hincheslea Wood; Hincheslea Bog; and Alder woodland alongside The Weir and around Hincheslea Bog.

 The route